bbc/peaks.js/README.md

  - `npm test -- --glob %pattern%` to run selected test suite(s) only
  - `npm run test-watch` if you are developing and want to repeatedly run tests in a browser on your machine.
  - `npm run test-watch -- --glob %pattern%` is also available

+# Contributing

+If you'd like to contribute to Peaks.js, please take a look at our [contributer guidelines](CONTRIBUTING.md).

 # License